Sayre-Tnunu/katacoda-scenarios/interview3/step3.md

 done!

-[NEXT]: set up a monitor for your ansible.task.failures dashboard metrics, send custom notifications/alerts with more granular detail
+[NEXT]: set up a monitor for your ansible.task.failures dashboard metrics, send custom notifications/alerts about ansible failed tasks with more granular detail